 SurfAid is working with villages in Laboya Barat sub-district to protect existing water sources, and build communal holding tanks and tap stands within 800 metres of every person’s home.
 Building on the success of SurfAid’s previous water projects in Sumba, this project will expand access to water to an additional five communities (Podarere, Namu Ole, Matawee Kadoki, and Katamawee) and reach 233 households (1,048 people).

-This project is a mix of practical support, education and health promotion that aims to change poor health behaviours into positive behaviours through a number of key interventions and activities, including:
+This project implemented a mix of practical support, education and health promotion activities that transformed poor health behaviours into positive behaviours, thereby providing access to water and reducing death and disease.

-Not only will the community participate in the construction of the projects, they will be trained to maintain the water and sanitation systems.
-This collaborative approach ensures skills are developed locally, and expertise exists within the communities.
+Not only do the community participate in the construction of the projects, they are trained to maintain the water and sanitation systems.
+This collaborative approach ensured skills were developed locally, and expertise exists within the communities.
 Building local capacity also means the communities do not become dependent on SurfAid for repairs and maintenance.

-Long term maintenance costs will be covered by fees collected from users by the established water committees and additional funding from local government.
+Long term maintenance costs are covered by fees collected from users by the established water committees and additional funding from local government.

-This project contributes to SurfAid’s overall “Healthy Village” program in Sumba, which aims to bring clean water, improved sanitation, nutrition gardens and health promotion to 4,524 people in Sumba.
+This project contributed to SurfAid’s overall “Healthy Village” program in Sumba, which aims to bring clean water, improved sanitation, nutrition gardens and health promotion to 4,524 people in Sumba.